allegheny-computer-science-201-f2020/lab03/README.md

 ### GitHub Actions CI

-GitHub Actions CI is configured to check the Markdown files in the repository with "mdl".
+GitHub Actions CI is configured to check the program files for minimum requirements and the Markdown files in the repository with "mdl".
 If your program and the writing meets the minimal established requirements, then you will see a green :heavy_check_mark: in the listing of commits in GitHub.
 If your submission does not meet the requirements, a red :heavy_multiplication_x: will appear instead.
-Since this assignment contains a large creative and open-ended portion, the majority of your lab grade will be based on the satisfaction of the requirements outlined in the previous sections.
+Since this assignment contains a large creative and open-ended portion, the majority of your lab grade will be based on the satisfaction of the requirements outlined in the previous sections with the details included in the `report.md` file.

 ## Evaluation

 The grade that a student receives on this assignment will have the following components.
 In addition to these three main components, student's grade may be affected by their adherence or the lack of adherence to the [Code of Conduct](https://github.com/allegheny-computer-science-201-f2020/lab01-cs201f2020/blob/main/conduct.md) developed for this course.

-Percentage of Correct GatorGrader Checks and GitHub Actions CI Build Status [up to 15%]: Students are encouraged to repeatedly revise their submission to ensure that it passes all of GatorGrader's checks and receives a CI pass.
+*Percentage of Correct GatorGrader Checks and GitHub Actions CI Build Status [up to 15%]*: Students are encouraged to repeatedly revise their submission to ensure that it passes all of GatorGrader's checks and receives a CI pass.

-Mastery of Technical Writing [up to 15%]: Students will also receive a portion of the lab grade when the responses to the technical writing questions presented in the "writing/report.md" reveal a mastery of both writing skills and conceptual and technical knowledge.
-To receive this portion of the grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing conceptually and technically accurate answers.
+*Mastery of Technical Knowledge and Skills [up to 20%]*: Students will also receive a portion of their assignment grade when their program source files reveal that they have mastered all of the technical knowledge and skills developed during the completion of this lab.
+Since this lab assignment does not require significant implementation, this portion of the grade is not heavily weighted.

-Mastery of Technical Knowledge and Skills [up to 70%]: Students will receive a largest portion of their assignment grade when their project implementation reveals that they have mastered all of the technical knowledge and skills developed during the completion of this project.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the designed grammar, correctness of the scanner and the parser, the completeness and correctness of the test cases, and the use of effective source code comments, and Git commit messages.
+*Mastery of Technical Writing [up to 65%]*: Students will  receive a largest portion of this lab grade when the responses to the technical writing questions presented in the "writing/report.md" reveal a mastery of both writing skills and conceptual and technical knowledge.
+To receive this portion of the grade, the submitted writing should provide conceptually and technically accurate answers and have correct spelling, grammar, and punctuation in addition to following the rules of Markdown.

 ## Problems